att/netarbiter/sds/ceph-docker/examples/helm/docker-image-kubectl-ubuntu-16.04/README.md

 ### Purpose
 This image is used in `ceph/templates/jobs/job.yaml`.
-This job generates ceph keys and stores them as K8s secrets.
+This job generates ceph keys and stores them in K8s secrets.

 ### Build
 1. Create an account in `https://hub.docker.com`.